 United States Supreme Court Rules Arbitrator Must Decide Whether Non-Compete Agreement is Enforceable

-Last week, the United States Supreme Court overturned a state court's ruling that a non-competition agreement is invalid because it violates state law.
-The Supreme Court ruled that since the non-compete agreement included a valid arbitration clause, an arbitrator has to decide whether the non-compete agreement is legally enforceable.
+Last week, the United States Supreme Court overturned a state court's ruling that a non-compete agreement is invalid because it violates state law.
+The Supreme Court ruled that since the non-competition agreement included a valid arbitration clause, an arbitrator has to decide whether the non-compete agreement is legally enforceable.

 The case originated in Oklahoma, a state which has a statute that limits when non-competition agreements are enforceable.
 Eddie Lee Howard and Shane D. Schneider filed a lawsuit against their former employer, Nitro-Lift Technologies, in which they sought a ruling that the confidentiality and non-compete agreements they entered into with Nitro-Lift were unenforceable because they violated Oklahoma law.
 The case went up to the Oklahoma Supreme Court, which ruled that the non-compete agreements were null and void under Oklahoma law.
 However, Nitro-Lift argued that the state Supreme Court should not have decided whether the non-compete agreement was enforceable since there were provisions in the non-compete agreements which required all disputes to be decided through private arbitration.